saraelizalde/tic-tac-toe/README.md

 ## Project Purpose
 This project was developed to provide a simple, accessible, and engaging version of the classic game Tic Tac Toe that can be played directly in the terminal.
 The aim is to offer users a quick and interactive gaming experience without the need for complex installations or graphical interfaces.

 Tic Tac Toe was chosen because it's easy to understand, appeals to all ages, and presents a balanced challenge between player and computer.
-The game encourages strategic thinking, while its minimalist, text-based design ensures it's compatible with most environments — making it ideal for casual players, students, or anyone looking for a short mental break.
+The game encourages strategic thinking, while its minimalist, text-based design ensures it's compatible with most environments, making it ideal for casual players, students, or anyone looking for a short mental break.

 By incorporating features like a computer opponent, input validation, and the ability to replay games, the project prioritizes user interaction and replayability.
 Planned enhancements such as smarter AI and player customization aim to further improve the experience and keep it dynamic.